Evolving summaries beat append-only memory — rewrite profiles, don't accumulate facts

 Connected Insights

-← Embeddings measure similarity, not truth — vector databases have a temporal blind spot ← Agents that store error patterns learn continuously without fine-tuning or retraining ← First conclusions become nearly permanent — the brain resists its own updates ← Compilation scales but curation compounds — two camps for knowledge graph construction ← Knowledge evolution is the biggest unsolved problem across all graph architectures
+← Compression should be a forking lifecycle event, not a destructive rewrite ← Embeddings measure similarity, not truth — vector databases have a temporal blind spot ← Agents that store error patterns learn continuously without fine-tuning or retraining ← Hot-path and offline learning are two temporal modes for agent context updates — each with different tradeoffs ← First conclusions become nearly permanent — the brain resists its own updates ← Compilation scales but curation compounds — two camps for knowledge graph construction ← Knowledge evolution is the biggest unsolved problem across all graph architectures